Alaska

 TRANSMISSION FEE

 SOURCE: AK Admin.
-Code, Title 7, 110.635(b).
-(Accessed Jun.
-2023).
+Code, Title 7, 110.635.
+(Accessed Nov.
+2024).

-Last updated 06/21/2023
+Last updated 11/22/2024

 Cross State Licensing

-A health care provider licensed in this state may provide health care services within the health care provider’s authorized scope of practice to a patient in this state through telehealth without first conducting an in person visit.
+A health care provider licensed in this state may provide health care services within the health care provider’s authorized scope of practice to a patient in this state through telehealth without first conducting an in-person visit.

-A physician licensed in another state may provide health care services through telehealth to a patient located in the state as provided in this subsection, subject to the investigative and enforcement powers of the department under AS 08.01.087, and subject to disciplinary action by the State Medical Board under AS 08.64.333.
-The privilege to practice under this subsection extends only to (1) ongoing treatment or follow-up care related to health care services previously provided by the physician to the patient and applies only if
+A physician licensed in another state or an out-of-state member of the physician’s multidisciplinary care team may provide health care services through telehealth to a patient located in the state as provided in this subsection, subject to the investigative and enforcement powers of the department under AS 08.01.087.
+A member of a physician’s multidisciplinary care team may provide a health care service through telehealth to a patient located in this state if the health care service, as provided by the multidisciplinary care team, is not reasonably available in the state.
+A physician shall be [, AND] subject to disciplinary action by the State Medical Board under AS 08.64.333, and a member of the physician’s multidisciplinary care team shall be subject to disciplinary action by the department under AS 08.02.140.
+The privilege to practice under this subsection extends only to

 • the physician and the patient have an established physician patient relationship; and